 Canada goose poo

-Thick, cylindrical, coiled, with an outer layer of white uric acid; digested grass.
-Grass and paths near rivers and ponds.
+Canada goose poo is thick, cylindrical and coiled, with an outer layer of white uric acid.
+It is mainly made up of digested grass.
+Usually found in grass and on paths near rivers and ponds.

 Green woodpecker poo

-Short, thin, cylindrical, looks like cigarette ash; dark with coat of white uric acid.
-Ant exoskeletons.
-Lawns.
+Green woodpecker poo is short, thin, cylindrical, and looks like cigarette ash.
+It is dark with coat of white uric acid, and contains ant exoskeletons.
+Found on lawns.